The supply chain that decides before the crisis does.

 06A2A Commerce Protocol

-purchase order — without a form.
+From risk signal to executed purchase order — without a form.

-The A2A Commerce Protocol enables MedDevice procurement agents to transact directly with supplier agents — issuing verified purchase orders, receiving structured bids, and writing every step to an immutable audit log.
+The A2A Commerce Protocol enables ClaraVis procurement agents to transact directly with supplier agents — issuing verified purchase orders, receiving structured bids, and writing every step to an immutable audit log.
 This is the complete inter-enterprise agentic commerce loop.

 SupplierSentinel detects a risk spike on the tier-2 Malaysian PCB supplier — financial distress signal combined with a regional geopolitical event.
 Risk score crosses the autonomy threshold.
 HITL fires.
 Procurement team reviews the SHAP-attributed risk brief and approves emergency re-sourcing.
 The A2A Commerce loop initiates.

-The MedDevice Procurement Agent generates a qualified sourcing request — schema-validated, SHAP-attributed risk justification, HITL-authorised reference included.
+The ClaraVis Procurement Agent generates a qualified sourcing request — schema-validated, SHAP-attributed risk justification, HITL-authorised reference included.
 The request is broadcast to three pre-qualified supplier agents over the A2A protocol.
 No form.
 No email.
 No manual RFQ process.
 The message is a structured, signed, machine-readable commercial document.

 Three pre-qualified supplier agents evaluate the sourcing request against current production capacity, lead time availability, and pricing constraints.
 Each returns a structured bid over A2A — schema-validated, machine-readable, with full provenance.
 The bid format is defined by the A2A commerce schema; no supplier-specific interpretation required.